Rebecca Romijn: Early life

 Romijn was born in Berkeley, California.
 Her mother, Elizabeth Romijn (née Kuizenga), is a community college instructor of English as a Second Language (ESL) and textbook author.
 Rebecca's father, Jaap Romijn, is a custom furniture maker.
-Her father is a native of Barneveld, the Netherlands, while her mother is an American of Dutch and English ancestry.
+Her father is a native of Barneveld, the Netherlands, while her mother is an American of Dutch descent.
 Her mother met Rebecca's father as a teenager while living in the Netherlands on a student exchange program.
-Romijn's maternal grandfather, Henry Bernard Kuizenga, was a Presbyterian minister and seminary professor.
+Romijn's maternal grandfather, Henry Bernard Kuizenga, was a Presbyterian minister and seminary professor at Claremont School of Theology.

 On The Ellen DeGeneres Show, when questioned about always being glamorous and beautiful, Romijn revealed that in her early teens she was an insecure "drama geek" and that, as a result of her growth spurt, she suffered from scoliosis and was in constant pain.
 Many sources say that she was once nicknamed the "Jolly Blonde Giant" because of her 5 ft 11 in height, but she has admitted to making that up "for a laugh".
 While studying music (voice) at the University of California, Santa Cruz, she became involved with fashion modeling and eventually moved to Paris, where she lived for more than three years.